 However, don’t make the mistake of thinking this drone is for beginners and intermediates only – there are plenty of features to keep more accomplished flyers entertained, and with an impressive 300 metre transmission range and 20-minute battery life, you’ll enjoy plenty of flying time.
 We also love the fact it’s got a brushless motor, which is tougher and more long-lasting – ideal for those of you planning to put your drone through its paces.

-Civil Aviation Authority (CAA) has some regulations regarding drone ownership and flying.
-In a nutshell, all owners of drones weighing between 250g and 20kg are, by law, required to register online as a drone operator, and take and pass an online education test.
+The Civil Aviation Authority (CAA) has some new regulations regarding drone ownership and flying.
+In a nutshell, as of 31 December 2020, all owners of drones fitted with a camera (even those under 250g like the DJI Mini) are, by law, required to register online as a drone operator (no online exam is required).
 Registration costs £9 and must be renewed annually.
+Pilots of camera drones weighing 250g or more will also need to sit a new 40-question online education test (pass mark is 30).

 Read the full guidelines, and register as a drone operator, at register-drones.caa.co.uk.